Learn how to make sausage gravy and biscuits in minutes. Simple and easy to prepare, this creamy gravy is a staple in the South.

 whiningcomplaining that no one made biscuits and gravy for him anymore.

 If you can master biscuit making, then throwing together a creamy pan of gravy should be no problem.
 Drippings from a recently fried pan of breakfast sausage or bacon (Hey, I never said this was healthy) are preferred.
-It’s even better when you include little bits of that bacon or sausage in your gravy.
 Be sure to keep an eye on the gravy and stir, stir, stir.
 Once you add your liquid, it will begin to thicken rapidly.

 If you timed it right, your biscuits should be ready to come out of the oven just as you finish stirring the gravy.
 Pile a biscuit or two (or twelve) onto a plate, pour the hot gravy over top, and dig in.